sm3rta/habeila-portfolio/apps/portfolio/public/assets/jobApplicationsSnippets.md

 Calqulate Metrics

-- Led team of 4 front-end developers to create and maintain features and set clear design system standards
+- Led a team of 4 front-end developers to create and maintain features and set clear design system standards
 - Developed front-end monorepo architecture with 2 apps and 5 independent libraries
 - Developed a proprietary charts library using D3.js with 10 different types of charts with animations, interactive tooltips, legends, and placeholders with randomly generated data
 - Built performant editable tree tables with fixed columns, virtual sticky headers, and advanced styles